GavinHaLab/TitanCNA_SV_WGS_tumorOnly/README.md

 ## 1. Create a Panel Of Normals (PoN)

+Requires to install ichorCNA from our GavinHaLab github https://github.com/GavinHaLab/ichorCNA

+Make sure to use the updated version of the R script https://github.com/GavinHaLab/ichorCNA/blob/master/scripts/createPanelOfNormals.R

 1) Create WIG Files

 Create a WIG file for each sample in your PoN.